shivanedewan/home_authomation/README.md

-This _type of application_ was developed during HaXplore 2.0,
+Hello my name is Shivane dewan
-the online hackathon conducted by Codefest, the annual departmental fest of Computer Science department, IIT BHU Varanasi.
+This application_ has been developed to participate in online hackathons, I have also used this website in online hackathon for hackerearth

 ## _Talent-404_

 # _EZ2Home_
 #### Home Automation is Cool🤩!
 But it's Expansive🥲.